-In 2023, Weyerhaeuser took multiple actions to prevent or reduce the risk of child and forced labour in the Weyerhaeuser Group's operations and supply chains, including but not limited to:
+In 2024, Weyerhaeuser took multiple actions to prevent or reduce the risk of child and forced labour in the Weyerhaeuser Group's operations and supply chains, including but not limited to:

-- Monitored the latest governmental requirements and guidance on modern slavery risks, forced labour and child labour; - Completed third-party audits to maintain our SFI certification by demonstrating adherence to all applicable standard requirements, including validation that its operations are at low risk of sourcing wood from forest activities where the spirit of the ILO Declaration on Fundamental Principles was not met or from areas without effective social laws; - Conducted a supply chain mapping analysis in high-risk regions to evaluate risks regarding second-tier suppliers and to abide by the U.S. Uyghur Forced Labor Prevention Act; - Updated its contractual terms in its Master Services Agreement, which specifically references compliance with laws and identifies "compliance with... child welfare, human rights, wage, and hour and other workplace laws and regulations;" - Conducted an enterprise and compliance risk assessment companywide that included supply chain topics; - Reviewed, updated and republished the Human Rights Policy; and - Reviewed, updated and republished the Code of Ethics.
+- Monitored the latest governmental requirements and guidance on modern slavery risks, forced labour and child labour; - Completed third-party audits to maintain our SFI certification by demonstrating adherence to all applicable standard requirements, including validation that its operations are at low risk of sourcing wood from forest activities where the spirit of the ILO Declaration on Fundamental Principles was not met or from areas without effective social laws; - Conducted a supply chain mapping analysis in high-risk regions to evaluate risks regarding second-tier suppliers and to abide by the U.S. Uyghur Forced Labor Prevention Act; - Reviewed and updated the company's Supplier Code of Ethics and enhanced its sections on human rights and the prevention of forced and child labour; - Conducted an enterprise and compliance risk assessment companywide that included supply chain and human rights topics; - Prepared and assigned an online course on the Weyerhaeuser Code of Ethics to all new employees and all salaried employees, including applicable employees at WYL; and - Prepared and assigned an online course on protecting human rights and preventing forced and child labour to relevant employees across the organization.